FranRod2310/ProjectsSoftwareEngineeringCourse/SE202526/Milestone3/UserStory3/README.md

 *(Please add your sequence diagram review here)*

 ## Test specifications
 All the videos corresponding to the tests can be found in the link mentioned in eacht tutorial state.
+All the videos are in 2x speed.

 ### Basic Tutorial
 https://youtu.be/w6NLhfivpiI

 `Test 1`:
    1. Enter the tutorial.
    2. Click on a copper tile.